 Your LHA will be reduced to the shared room rate if you are single and under 35.

-- Over 25 and have spent at least three months in a hostel for the rehabilitation or resettlement of homeless people.
+Have spent at least three months in a hostel for the rehabilitation or resettlement of homeless people.

-- Over 25 and you are an ex-offender who is being managed under active multi-agency management, within the Multi Agency Public Protection Arrangements (MAPPA), to be rehabilitated back into the community
+Are over 25 and you are an ex-offender who is being managed under active multi-agency management, within the Multi Agency Public Protection Arrangements (MAPPA), to be rehabilitated back into the community